kwartzlab/meeting-minutes/Board Meetings/bm160-20161110/minutes.md

   * by: James
   * seconded: Christine
   * approved: Unanimous
-* Report from Neil on costs to get the Bridgeport Mill running
+* Report from Neil Eaton on costs to get the Bridgeport Mill running
   * ~$600 for transformer, including installation
   * ~$300 for milling vice
   * ~$90 for collet set
   * ~$20 for drill chuck
   * ~$100 for End Mills
- * Motion to allocate $1100 to Ravi for the comission of the mill
+ * Motion to allocate $1100 to Ravi Boobalal for the comission of the mill
   * by: James
   * seconded: Christine
   * approved: Unanimous